rubenjmgarcia/rubenjmgarcia/README.md

 # Hi, I'm Ruben 👋

-### Aspiring Back-end Developer | Python • SQL • Flask • Web Development
+### Back-end Developer in training| Python • SQL • Flask • Web Development

 I'm transitioning into software development after more than **10 years of experience in operational leadership and team management**.